aihoque2/QLearnHopper/README.md

-# IlliniHopper
+# Hopper

-Behold my IlliniHopper!
-Hail to the orange, Hail to the blue...
+Behold my Hopper!

 Following the constructsim tutorial, I decided to create my own monoped robot in order to teach myself more about ROS and using OpenAI in a Gazebo Environment